 Subfloor preparation should be carried out in accordance with BS8203:2017 Code of practice for the installation of resilient floor coverings.
 Areas to receive flooring should be clean, free from other trades, fully enclosed and weather tight.
-Subfloors should be clean, smooth and sound, further information of acceptable substrate below.
+Subfloors should be clean and free of contaminants, smooth, sound and permanently dry.